-The 9-piece carpet kit produced by Newark Auto products serves a full replacement for your entire interior carpet from the floor to the rear deck.
-This kit also comes with 20-ounce synthetic padding that will filter out noise and vibration, and serve as an extra layer of insulation for your interior.
+These kits will serve as a full replacement for your entire interior carpet from the floor to the rear deck.
+These kits will also come with 20-ounce synthetic padding that will filter out noise and vibration, and serve as an extra layer of insulation for your interior.
 This particular carpet kit also comes with a driver’s heel protective panel, just like the original 280Z carpet.

 Once installed, the carpet will cover the entire visible floor area — it’s a complete replacement.
 In our experience, this carpet kit has very accurate measurements and will fit serve as a perfect replacement for an older, original carpet kit.
 You may need to trim the edges a bit, but again, this set naturally seems to fit better than anything else on the market.

 Do I need sound-deadening?